• New Here?

 Here are some suggestions:

-• Start your Kids Early– As a parent of three teenagers, my most consistent hope and prayer for each one is that they would know the grace of God, would respond in gratitude, and would lead generous lives.
-Each of my three daughters had three jars ordered and labeled in this way: Give, Save, and Spend.
+• Start your Kids Early– As a parent of three daughters, my most consistent hope and prayer for each one is that they would know the grace of God, would respond in gratitude, and would lead generous lives.
+When they were growing up, our daughters had three jars ordered and labeled in this way: Give, Save, and Spend.
 The first part of every dollar went into the “Give” jar.
 And this leads me to my next piece of practical advice…

-• Consider 10%– There are plenty of complex, biblical interpretations that endeavor to erase the “first-fruits giving of 10%,” called the tithe.
+• Consider 10%– Some biblical interpretations endeavor to erase the “first-fruits giving of 10%,” called the tithe.
 These teachings view the tithe as “old school”–under the law of the Old Testament rather than the grace of the New.
 And yet, the plain and simple reading of most texts (e.g. start with Jesus’ Sermon on the Mount) might suggest that the giving of 10% is actually “the floor and not the ceiling” (Tim Keller) of generosity, the “training wheels” (Randy Alcorn) of generosity.
-Here is a suggestion: Make this a five to ten-year goal for you and see what happens.
-You might even find yourself one day stretching well beyond the tithe.
+Here is a suggestion if you have never tithed: Make the tithe a five to ten-year goal and see what happens.
+You might find yourself one day stretching well beyond the tithe!

-• Start Somewhere– It might be a mistake on your part and unloving on my part if I were to suggest that you must start with the tithe.
-You might have a lot to sort out concerning your finances, so don’t be paralyzed by what might feel like a large number, an unattainable impossibility.
+• Start Somewhere– It might be a mistake on your part and unloving on my part if I suggest you start with the tithe.
+You might have a lot to sort out concerning your finances, so don’t be paralyzed by what might feel like a large number, an “unattainable impossibility.”
 Instead, start somewhere!
-Give 1% this year, and try to give 2 or 3% the next.
+Give 2% this year, and try to give 3 or 4% the next.

 • Tell Stories– If you are a “seasoned veteran” in our church, please tell us your stories of generosity!
-People in their 40s, 30s, 20s, and teens need to hear that God provided for you–that He cared for you every step of the way.
+People in their 40s, 30s, 20s, and teens need to hear that God provided for you and cared for you every step of the way.
 We need to be inspired by stories of sacrificial and joyful generosity.
 Tell us all about it.
 We want to listen!

 But why should I give to the local church?